root-project/web/manual/integrate_root_into_my_cmake_project/index.md

    find_package(ROOT COMPONENTS RooStats)
 {% endhighlight %}

-However, prefer passing libraries as cmake targets whenever possible (see the [full example](#full-example-event-project) below).
+However, prefer passing libraries as CMake targets whenever possible (see the [full example](#full-example-event-project) below).

 ## Useful commands
-ROOT provides a number of `CMake` macros/functions that are used internally but can also be used by projects layered on top of ROOT.
+ROOT provides a number of `CMake` macros and functions that are used internally but can also be used by projects layered on top of ROOT.

 ### ROOT_GENERATE_DICTIONARY
-Generate dictionary for a set of header files (convenient wrapper on top of the `rootcling` command).
+`ROOT_GENERATE_DICTIONARY` generates a dictionary for a set of header files (convenient wrapper on top of the `rootcling` command).

 {% highlight C++ %}
    ROOT_GENERATE_DICTIONARY( dictionary headerfiles ...
 [STAGE1]